NA-MIC/ProjectWeek/PW35_2021_Virtual/Readme.md

 ## Welcome to the web page for the 35th Project Week!

-The [35th NA-MIC Project Week](https://projectweek.na-mic.org/PW35_2021_Virtual/) to be held virtually June 28-July 2, 2021.
+This event will be held virtually June 28-July 2, 2021.

 ## History
 Please read about our experience in running these events since 2005: [Increasing the Impact of Medical Image Computing Using